zhengliyuan1987/zlynote/L1/docs/src/guide/stream_split/stream_split_msb.rst

    :width: 80%
    :align: center

 The stream_split splits one wide stream into multiple streams.
-Distribution on MSB means output from the highest bit.
+Split from MSB means output from the highest bit.

 For example, n = 4, input width(written as win) =64, output width(written as wout)=16, read a data from input stream then its highest 16bits are written to 0#stream, and its lowest 16 bits to 3#stream.
 If win=72, then the highest 64bits(4*16bits) are output and the lowest 8bits are discarded.